zackyancey/sbp/README.md

-colors    - List all defined colors reload    - Reload SBP and user settings config    - Open the sbp config file in your $EDITOR
+colors    - List all defined colors reload    - Reload SBP and user settings config    - Open the sbp config file in your $EDITOR debug     - Adds a timer to see how long it takes to render the prompt
 ```

 ## Features